sheinsight/shineout/site/pages/components/Datum.List/en.md

 <code name="separator" />

 ### prediction *function(val, d):bool*
-The value after being formatted is stored in the Datum, so the prediction function is required to determine whether the stored value is consistent with the original data.
-If it is noe set, this default prediction will be used:
+Determine whether the value is consistent with the original data.
+If it is not set, this default prediction will be used:
 ```
 (val, d) => val === format(d)
 ```